2004 Subway 400

-The 2004 Subway 400 was a NASCAR Nextel Cup Series race held on February 22, 2004, at North Carolina Speedway in Richmond County, North Carolina.
+The 2004 Subway 400 was a NASCAR Nextel Cup Series race held on February 22, 2004, at North Carolina Speedway in Rockingham, North Carolina.
 The race was the second of the 2004 NASCAR Nextel Cup Series season.

 Ryan Newman of Penske Racing won the pole position, while Matt Kenseth of Roush Racing won the race.
 The race was the final Cup race at the track due to poor attendance, as the race date was later given to Phoenix International Raceway; only 50,000 were in attendance at the 60,113 facility.

-The other Cup race at the track, the Pop Secret Microwave Popcorn 400, had been replaced by California Speedway after 2003.